 The term "biological elasticity" describes garlic's ability to acclimate to these factors over time.
 No one practice is best suited for every situation.
 You will want to talk with local growers who have experience growing garlic and experiment with different cultural practices and varieties to discover the best combination for your operation.

 Garlic consumption has quadrupled in the United States since 1980 and now stands at about 2 pounds per capita.
-Around 32,000-35,000 acres of garlic are planted annually in the United States with total production exceeding 500 million pounds.
+Around 24,000 to 26,000 acres of garlic are planted annually in the United States with total production of around 400 million pounds.
 U.S. production is concentrated in California, with smaller acreages in Oregon, Nevada, Washington, and New York.
-Only about one-quarter of U.S. garlic production is sold in the fresh market; most is dehydrated.
-The average price of garlic has been around $25-$30 per cwt., but wholesale fresh-market prices have been consistently 3-4 times higher.
-The United States also imports considerable quantities of garlic, primarily from China, Mexico, Argentina, and Spain.
+About one-half of U.S. garlic production is sold in the fresh market; the other half is dehydrated.
+The average price of garlic has been around $60 per cwt., but wholesale fresh-market prices have been consistently 3 to 4 times higher.
+The United States is the world's largest importer of garlic, primarily from China, Argentina, and Mexico.

-Garlic can be sold by the pound, by the braid or rope, and at farmers markets by the individual bulb or by a bundle of freshly dug bulbs.
+Garlic can be sold by the pound, by the braid or rope, and at farmers' markets by the individual bulb or by a bundle of freshly dug bulbs.
 Retail garlic prices vary considerably.
-Supermarkets generally sell garlic at around $2.00 per pound, while some organic grocers sell garlic for as high as $4-$5 per pound.
-Direct market prices can go as high as $1.00 or more per bulb for specialty varieties.
+Supermarkets generally sell garlic at around $2.00 per pound, while some organic grocers sell garlic for as high as $4.00 or $5.00 per pound.
+Direct-market prices can go as high as $1.00 or more per bulb for specialty varieties.
 At the wholesale level, garlic is normally traded as 5-, 22-, and 30-pound boxes; 3-pound ropes and braids; and cases of 48 2-bulb boxes.

 Types of Garlic